kmihiranga19/Automation-for-unread-emails-mark-as-read/README.md

 # kmihiranga19-Automation-for-unread-emails-mark-as-read
-"For skill improvement and fun" Our email inbox is cluttered with unwanted messages, which leads to high unread email count and may miss important emails.
+For fun - Our email inbox is cluttered with unwanted messages, which leads to high unread email count and may miss important emails.
 This automated script will help clear the inbox.